-The ATtiny214/414/814 microcontrollers are using the high-performance low-power AVR® RISC architecture, and is capable of running at up to 20MHz, with up to 2/4/8KB Flash, 128/256/512bytes of SRAM and 64/128bytes of EEPROM in a 14- pin package.
-The series uses the latest technologies with a flexible and low power architecture including Event System and SleepWalking, accurate analog features and advanced peripherals.
+The Atmel® ATtiny417/814/816/817 microcontrollers are using the 8-bit AVR® processor with hardware multiplier, running at up to 20MHz, with up to 4/8KB Flash, 256/512 bytes of SRAM and 128 bytes of EEPROM in a 14-, 20- or 24-pin package.
+The series uses the latest technologies from Atmel with a flexible and low power architecture including Event System and SleepWalking, accurate analog features and advanced peripherals.
 Capacitive touch interfaces with driven shield are supported with the integrated QTouch® peripheral touch controller.